 - Information included in customer documentation (e.g. a record of quotations or recommendation that we may have given you).

-- User login and subscription data (e.g. login credentials for our online portal).
+- User identity and subscription data for our website and online portal.

 - Market research (e.g. information you have provided when participating in market research).

 - Marketing and sales information (e.g. details of the goods you purchased and your preferences).

 - Other information about you and individuals connected to your business that you’ve provided to us by filling in forms or by communicating with us, whether face-to-face, by phone, email, online, or otherwise.

 - Cookies and similar technologies we use to recognise you and individuals connected to your business.

 - Records of correspondence and other communications between you and your representatives and us, including email, instant messages and social media communications.